 - Make crisp topping.

-- Combine cold cut-up butter, sugar, brown sugar, salt, flour and quick cooking oats into a bowl or a food processor.
+- Combine cold cut-up butter, sugar, brown sugar, salt, flour, and quick cooking oats into a bowl or a food processor.

 - If using your hands work the butter until the mixture is completely combined and resembles crumbly cookie dough.
-If using food processor buzz the mixture up until it resembles crumbly cookie dough.
+If using a food processor buzz the mixture up until it resembles crumbly cookie dough.

-- In a bowl mix together frozen blueberries, cornstarch, lime juice and sugar.
-Pour into an oven safe 8 by 8 pan.
+- In a bowl mix together frozen blueberries, cornstarch, lime juice, and sugar.
+Pour into an oven-safe 8 by 8 pan.

 - Top the blueberry mixture with the crumb mixture.
-Spread evenly so the entire pan is covered in crumb topping.
+Spread evenly so the entire pan is covered in the crumb topping.

-- Bake in a 350 degree oven for 60 to 70 minutes until top is golden brown and blueberries are bubbling.
+- Bake in a 350 degree oven for 60 to 70 minutes until the top is golden brown and blueberries are bubbling.

 Tips for the best results:

-Do not mix the blueberries with the sugar, cornstarch and lime directly in the 8 by 8 pan.
+Do not mix the blueberries with the sugar, cornstarch, and lime directly in the 8 by 8 pan.
 The first time I made this I completely forgot to do it in a bowl, and I thought meh it will be okay.
-It wasn’t.
+It wasn't.